kevinknights29/Leetcode_Gym/README.md

 # Leetcode_Gym

-This project contains the problems I solved from leetcode and its variants in multiple languages.
+This project contains the problems I solved from Leetcode and its variants in multiple languages.

 ## Framework to solve problems